kshitimehta/ML-Inference/README.md

 ```
 To ping the server,' and 'curl' commands from above can be used.

-To stop the container from running and delete all the images from your system, use the following commands to reclaim the space:
+To stop the running container and delete all the images from your system, use the following command:

 ```
 docker container ls